 The serratus anterior muscle is divided into three parts which differ in origins and insertions; superior, middle and inferior.

-- Superior part - originates from the ribs 1-2 and intercostal fascia; inserts to the anterior and posterior surface of superior angle of scapula
+- Superior part - originates from the ribs 1-2 and intercostal fascia; inserts at the anterior surface of superior angle of scapula

-- Middle part - originates from the ribs 3-6; inserts to the anterior surface of the entire medial border of the scapula
+- Middle part - originates from the ribs 3-6; inserts along the anterior surface of the entire medial border of the scapula

-- Inferior part - originates from the ribs 7-8/9/10 and the external oblique muscle; inserts at the anterior and posterior surfaces of the inferior angle of scapula
+- Inferior part - originates from the ribs 7-8/9 (sometimes also from rib 10 and the external oblique muscle); inserts along the lower medial border and inferior angle of the scapula.

 The long thoracic nerve supplies the serratus anterior.
 Its functions are to draw scapula anterolaterally, to suspend scapula on thoracic wall and to rotate scapula (draws inferior angle laterally).